Serves a Crowd

 Lettuce Leaves, any leafy lettuce like Romaine or Butterhead

-In a mortar and pestle, or a coffee grinder, grind the toasted rice to a fine powder.
-This is toasted ground rice, also known as Khao Khua in Thai.
+- In a mortar and pestle, or a coffee grinder, grind the toasted rice to a fine powder.
 Set aside.
-We will be using it later (step 6) to season the salad.

-Right before you are ready to serve, add 2 tbsp of toasted ground rice and stir to mix.
+- Right before you are ready to serve, add 2 tbsp of toasted rice powder and stir to mix.

 - Serve it on lettuce cups like romaine hearts or butter lettuce leaves, along with the some fresh steamed jasmine rice.
 Note: Traditionally Larb is eaten with cabbage, raw green beans, cucumbers and sticky rice.